 - Use fresh dairy in particular, fresh eggs.

 - Eggs are sometimes the only leavening that's used in pound cake recipes.
 Again, this varies from recipe to recipe depending on the flavor and baker's preference.
+This pound cake recipe does include both baking powder and baking soda to give lift to the batter.

 - Pound cakes are baked in an angel food pan or bundt pan most often, and not in layers.
+The batter for this pound cake will fit in a bundt pan.

 - Pound cakes come in a variety of flavors with the most common being vanilla, lemon and chocolate.

 - Pound cakes freeze extremely well.
 Thaw in the fridge overnight for the best result.
+You can freeze this cake for up to 2 months.

 Thanks for visiting come back soon!